AutoResearch/autora/README.md

 ## Installation

-We recommended using a `Python` environment manager like `virtualenv`.
+We recommend using a `Python` environment manager like `virtualenv`.
 You may refer to the Development Guide on how to [set up a virtual environment](https://autoresearch.github.io/autora/contribute/setup/#create-a-virtual-environment).

 Before installing the PyPI ``autora`` package, you may [activate your environment](https://autoresearch.github.io/autora/contribute/setup/#activating-and-using-the-environment).
 To install the PyPI `autora` package, run the following command: